brentyi/tyro/README.md

     assert isinstance(config, Config)  # Should pass.
 ```

-Other features include helptext generation, nested structures, shell
+Other features include helptext generation, nested structures, subcommands, and
-completion, and subcommands.
+shell completion.
 For examples and the API reference, see our
 [documentation](https://brentyi.github.io/tyro).

 ### In the wild